bytebase/bytebase.com/content/docs/security/data-access-control.md

 <TutorialBlock url="/docs/tutorials/how-to-manage-data-access-for-developers" title="How to Manage Data Access for Developers" />

-Data Access Control restricts how the `Developer` access and export the data. `Workspace Admin` or `DBA` are exempt from these restrictions.
+Data Access Control restricts how the users access and export the data. `Workspace Admin` or `DBA` are exempt from these restrictions.

 At the project level, the `Project Owner` is also exempt from these restrictions. `Workspace Admin` or `DBA` can configure the following data access control: